Industrial water auditing and trade effluent monitoring help processing and manufacturing businesses stay compliant and save money

 If you don’t have monitoring equipment in place, trade effluent officers working for the water company will take spot samples of the water to calculate your bills.
 COD and BOD attract higher charges as it strips the oxygen out of the water.

 If you’re unsure what is being discharged and don’t want an unexpected bill, or you’ve received a bill that is higher than you expected, a short term flow and load survey can help.
-The problem with spot samples is that the effluent taken may not be representative of the site.
+The problem with spot samples is that the wastewater taken may not be representative of the site.
 A flow and load survey can provide more accurate information taken over a period of time and can be used to query or challenge a bill.
+As part of our industrial trade effluent services, we can provide a comprehensive flow and survey.

 Detectronic has a range of trade effluent monitoring systems to help keep you compliant and can save you money.
 For instance, by monitoring the amount of water used in your process and subtracting the amount from your incoming water, gives you the information to improve processes and reduce waste.